Heapy/kotbot/core-gen/src/main/resources/latest.md

 ### Payments

 Your bot can accept payments from Telegram users.
 Please see the introduction to payments for more details on the process and how to set up payments for your bot.
-Please note that users will need Telegram v.4.0 or higher to use payments (released on May 18, 2017).

 #### sendInvoice